 25 Best Crochet Blogs You Need to Follow in 2026

-\nBut with so many amazing blogs out there, how do you know which ones are worth your time?
-We’ve done the research for you.
-After spending hours exploring hundreds of crochet websites, YouTube channels, and pattern libraries, we’ve narrowed it down to the 25 best crochet blogs you need to follow in 2026.
+With so many blogs out there, though, which ones are actually worth your time?
+We did the digging, hours spent across crochet sites, YouTube channels, and pattern libraries, and narrowed it to the 25 best crochet blogs to follow in 2026.

 What Makes a Great Crochet Blog?

-1. High-Quality Patterns — The best crochet blogs offer patterns that are well-written, clearly formatted, and thoroughly tested.
+1. High-Quality Patterns: The best crochet blogs offer patterns that are well-written, clearly formatted, and thoroughly tested.
 There’s nothing more frustrating than following a pattern only to discover mistakes halfway through.
 Every blog on this list has a reputation for accurate, reliable patterns.

-2. Clear Instruction and Tutorials — Whether through written step-by-step tutorials, helpful photos, or video demonstrations, a great crochet blog makes learning new techniques accessible and enjoyable.
+2. Clear Instruction and Tutorials: Whether through written step-by-step tutorials, helpful photos, or video demonstrations, a great crochet blog makes learning new techniques accessible and enjoyable.

-3. Consistent Updates — The crochet world moves fast, with new trends, stitches, and techniques emerging all the time.
+3. Consistent Updates: The crochet world moves fast, with new trends, stitches, and techniques emerging all the time.
 The blogs we’ve chosen are actively maintained and regularly updated with fresh content.

 How Did We Choose These 25 Blogs?